lalazari/Video_Converter/README.md

 ## Curl Parameters

-Input/output folders:"/shared" as input_folder and output_folder.
-Its a local folder into the container.
+- **Input/output folders:**"/shared" as input_folder and output_folder.
+This a local folder into the container.
 The service uses default input folder ~/video_data.
 The user may change this folder at the docker-compose.yaml file (volumes)

-	**v_out_format**: The output format of the video.
+- **v_out_format:** The output format of the video.
 In order to convert a video, the user should also enable(true) the transcode_video parameter.

-	**crop_video**: Crops down the input video.
+- **crop_video:** Crops down the input video.
 Where the options are as follows:

 				Parameters-> out_w:out_h:x:y
 					out_w is the width of the output rectangle